tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 [`filterPeers`](../../spec/abci/abci%2B%2B_app_requirements.md#peer-filtering)
 config flag is set, by providing a set of peers to ban to Tendermint.

-If the discussion in this RFC deems a different banning schema is needed, the actual implementation and design of this mechanism will be discussed in a separate RFC.
+If the discussion in this RFC deems a different banning mechanism is needed, the actual implementation and design of this mechanism will be discussed in a separate RFC.
 This mechanism should be generic, designed within the p2p layer and simply provide an interface for reactors to indicate peers to ban and for how long.
 It should not involve any mempool